Water is the source of all things, but also the essence of the fish tank.

 Are brown algae harmful to fish tanks?

 From a biological point of view, brown algae is not an organism that must be removed.
-It can absorb the end products of nitrifying bacteria and turn to convert these substances such as nitrogen and phosphorus into oxygen through its photosynthesis.
+It can absorb the end products of nitrifying bacteria and convert these substances such as nitrogen and phosphorus into oxygen through its photosynthesis.
 As we all know, the role of oxygen is very critical for the survival of ornamental fish.
-However, in terms of ornamental fish tanks, brown algae are one of the most common algae in grass tanks, and it is the most difficult algae to remove in the grass tanks.
+However, in terms of ornamental fish tanks, brown algae is one of the most common algae in grass tanks, and it is the most difficult algae to remove in grass tanks.
 Therefore, cleaning up brown algae is a must for most fish breeders.

 What are the reasons for the appearance of brown algae?

-• -The intensity of light
+- -The intensity of light

-• -Excessive organic matter
+- -Excessive organic matter

-• -High ammonia nitrogen in the water
+- -High ammonia nitrogen in the water

-• -Physical filtration is not strong
+- -Physical filtration is not strong

-• -Nitrification system is not well established
+- -Nitrification system is not well established

-• -Water change is not regular enough or no water change or less water change
+- -Water change is not regular enough or no water change or less water change

 Brown algae mainly appear at the beginning of the tank-building stage.
 It usually appears in the first three months of building a new tank, and often appears on the wall of the tank, as well as on the surface of sunken wood, rocks, slow-growing aquatic plants, and leaves, which can cause many novices to be overwhelmed.